-The agency concerned shall submit to the DBM, the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations, the Senate Committee on Finance, and the COA, either in printed form or by way of electronic document, quarterly reports of all trust receipts collected or received.
-The head of the agency concerned and the agency's web administrator or his/her equivalent shall be responsible for ensuring that said quarterly reports are likewise posted on the agency's official website.
+The agency concerned shall submit the quarterly reports of all trust receipts collected or received with electronic signature to the DBM, through the URS, and to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations, the Senate Committee on Finance and the COA, by posting said reports on the agency website for a period of three (3) years.
+The head of the agency concerned shall send written notice to the said offices when said reports have been posted on its website, which shall be considered the date of submission.

 Sec.
 8. Receipts from Public-Private Partnership Projects.
-Receipts collected or received by departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs and GOCCs, such as toll fees, charges and other revenues arising from projects implemented through build-operate-and-transfer arrangement and other variants pursuant to R.A.
+Receipts collected or received by departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs and GOCCs, such as toll fees, charges and other revenues arising from public sector projects implemented through build-operate-and-transfer arrangement and other variants pursuant to R.A.
 No. 6957, as amended by R.A.
-No. 7718, intended for the proponent private company or individual in accordance with the Public-Private Partnership (PPP) agreement shall be deposited in an authorized government depository bank and booked as trust liability account of the agency concerned, notwithstanding the provision of Section 4 hereof.
+No. 7718, intended for the proponent private company or individual in accordance with the concession agreement shall be deposited in an authorized government depository bank and booked as trust liability account of the agency concerned, notwithstanding the provisions of Section 4 hereof.